toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-ISO-8601-formatted date of publication of the packaged upstream release.
+The ISO-8601-formatted date of publication of the packaged upstream release.
-Note that increasing the package version (the part after the final `-`) does not require updating the `timestamp`, as it should only reflect the last modification of the source code.
+Note that increasing the package revision number does not require updating the `timestamp`, as it should only reflect the last modification of the source code.

 #### `section`